Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Findings

-Few studies that take on a data-driven approach (only 12 out of 40) addressed issues of algorithmic justice.
+Few studies that took on a data-driven approach (only 12 out of 40) addressed issues of algorithmic justice.
 At the same time, while the studies acknowledged the importance of learning about ethics and reducing algorithmic harms, these topics were often presented as something that should be learned separate from skills and concepts.
-Here, ethics are discussed in relation to commercial applications instead of being applied to learner-designed applications.
-For example, some studies use ethical matrices for children to redesign YouTube \cite{sabuncuoglu_designing_2020} or foster discussions of ethics while redesigning voice assistants \cite{druga_family_2022}.
-A common activity several studies involves watching videos of Joy Buolamwini \cite{jordan_poseblocks_2021, arastoopour_irgens_characterizing_2022}).
+Here, ethics were discussed in relation to commercial applications instead of being applied to learner-designed applications.
+For example, some studies used ethical matrices for children to redesign YouTube \cite{sabuncuoglu_designing_2020} or fostered discussions of ethics while redesigning voice assistants \cite{druga_family_2022}.
+A common activity in several studies involved watching videos of Joy Buolamwini \cite{jordan_poseblocks_2021, arastoopour_irgens_characterizing_2022}).

 Some approaches to issues of justice may be problematic.
 One study, for example, showed that some children’s concerns may align with long termist sci-fi-inspired ideas \cite{ng_using_2022}.
 This shows that it is important to scaffold conversations about justice and ethics to ensure learners can have informed discussions.
 Another issue that may be problematic is the idea of unbiased ML systems, which a teacher in one study voiced \cite{ng_using_2022}.
-Some studies foster AI4SocialGood ideas (e.g., \cite{krakowski_authentic_2022, arastoopour_irgens_characterizing_2022}, here it is important to avoid falling into the trap of technosolutionism and to ask if ML is necessary to address the problems at hand.
+Some studies foster AI4SocialGood ideas (e.g., \cite{krakowski_authentic_2022, arastoopour_irgens_characterizing_2022}), here it is important to avoid falling into the trap of technosolutionism and to ask if ML is necessary to address the problems at hand.

 Some promising studies integrate discussion of justice into the design of applications.
 Here, Jordan et al. \cite{jordan_poseblocks_2021} had children create ethical matrices for their teachable machine classifiers, and Bilstrup et al. \cite{bilstrup_staging_2020} prompted youth to discuss the ethics of their projects with a card game that poses questions such as: “Are users aware that data is collected about them?" and “Is the use of ML visible in your system?”
 Lin and colleagues \cite{lin_zhorai_2020} had young children discuss issues of misinformation in relation to a learner-trained conversational agent.